Sign in →

 Specimen Required

-Patient Preparation: A previous bone marrow transplant from an allogenic donor will interfere with testing.
-Call Mayo Clinic Laboratories for instructions for testing patients who have received a bone marrow transplant.
+Patient Preparation: A previous hematopoietic stem cell transplant from an allogenic donor will interfere with testing.
+For more information about testing patients who have received a hematopoietic stem cell, call 800-533-1710.

 Specimen Type: Whole blood